ReadingAndThinking.com

 25. The Pyramid Principle by Barbara Minto

-The pyramid principle is a kind of logical thinking, expression, and normative action with prominent focus, clear logic, and clear primary and secondary.
+The pyramid principle is a kind of logical thinking, expression, and normative action with a prominent focus, clear logic, and clear primary and secondary.

-The basic structure of the pyramid: the central idea is clear, the conclusion comes first, the above is unified, classified into groups, and logically progressive.
-First the important and then the secondary, first the overall situation and then the details, first the conclusion and then the reason, and the result and then the process.
+The basic structure of the pyramid: the central idea is clear, the conclusion comes first, and the above is unified, classified into groups, and logically progressive.
+First, the important and then the secondary, first the overall situation and then the details, first the conclusion and then the reason, and the result and then the process.

 The specific method of building the pyramid: top-down expression, bottom-up thinking, vertical question answering/summarization, horizontal classification, grouping/deductive induction, preface to tell stories, and title to refine the essence of thought.